Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part3.md

     }
 ---

-As *IRestfulServiceClient* implementation we will use *RestfulServiceClient* from Fr8.Infrastructure.
-This classes are all we need for authrization.

-#### b) Interaction between terminal and hub.
+#### b) Auth Interaction between Terminal and Hub.
-Let`s look at *AuthenticationController* inside our terminal *Controllers* folder
+Let`s look at *AuthenticationController* inside our Terminal *Controllers* folder

 ![AuthenticationController](./Images/11_tdg2_AuthCtrlr.PNG "AuthenticationController")

-All user's interaction happens with **hub** interface, so it stores and recives user secrets from third party services, Asana is not exceptin here.
-First the hub ask our terminal about url where it can aquire a code which will be exchanged for an access token.
+The Fr8 **Hub** stores and recives user secrets from third party services.
+First the Hub requests from our terminal a url where it can aquire a code which will be exchanged for an access token.
 For this purpose we have *GenerateOAuthInitiationURL()* method which matches `/authentication/request_url` terminal endpoint.

-The **hub** shows user a window with recived *url* where user can confirm access privelages for application.

-#### с) External service application
+#### с) Constructing the Auth URLs
-- After you registered Asana account, navigate to profile settings
+- In a registered Asana account, navigate to profile settings

 	![Asana profile settings](./Images/12_tdg2_AsanaAccount.PNG "Asana profile settings")